Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 1. Check your country first

-If you live outside the Netherlands, treat any “FSD is approved in Europe” headline carefully.
+If you live outside those countries, treat any “FSD is approved in Europe” headline carefully.
 The better question is: is it approved in my country and enabled for my specific car?

 2. Check your Tesla app